cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          stop execution when a numeric value is used instead of an object --err-not-a-number {true,false}
-                         stop execution when an object is used instead of a numeric value --err-invalid-content {true,false}
+                         stop execution when an object is used instead of a numeric value --err-unknown-color {true,false}
+                         stop execution when an unknown color is used in a named color literal --err-invalid-content {true,false}
                          stop execution when an invalid index is used in the 'lookup' instruction --err-invalid-link {true,false}